Pterostyrax

 ( teer - oh - STYE - racks )

-At-A-Glance InformationThis genus of deciduous tree is commonly called Epaulette Tree, and needs full sun to partial shade and regular water.
-These make interesting garden specimen trees; their white, frilly flower clusters appear in springtime to early summer, and leaves are deep green.
-Plant where their canopy can be admired from below.
+At-A-Glance InformationThis genus of deciduous trees and large shrubs is commonly called Epaulette Tree, and needs full sun to partial shade and regular water.
+These eastern Asian native plants make interesting garden specimens; their white, frilly flower clusters appear in springtime and last into early summer, and leaves are deep green.
+Plant these trees where their canopy can be admired from below.
 Epaulette Trees are wonderful in woodland border gardens and as focal points in shrubberies.

 |